code-423n4/2022-11-paraspace-findings/data/Sathish9098-G.md

 [Link To Code](https://github.com/code-423n4/2022-11-paraspace/blob/main/paraspace-core/contracts/protocol/tokenization/libraries/MintableERC721Logic.sol)

 ##

 ##  [GAS-12]  Arithmetic operations can be uncheked if we know operands can't be underflow /Overflow

+>  There is 3 instance of this issue:

              File:  2022-11-paraspace/paraspace-core/contracts/protocol/tokenization/libraries/ApeStakingLogic.sol